November 29, 2019

 November 8, 2019

 WELL I GUESS it is November in Ontario, snow shouldn’t have been a big surprise.
-But it sure would have been nice if we could have received our “fall harvest summer” after the frost to help get some more crop off.
+But sure, would have been nice if we could have received our “fall harvest summer” after the frost to help get some more crop off.
 Maybe that will be December, it is 2019, anything is possible.
 Spring came late and winter has come early.

 Many combine operators have been shut down for a week or two due to several rainfalls resulting in two to three inches of rain.
 Progress in corn harvest has begun slowly across the province.